COVID-19 pandemic in Illinois: Schools and universities

 On March 9, Loyola Academy in Wilmette canceled classes due to potential exposure of a student to the virus.

 In the following days, several universities in Illinois closed or cancelled classes.
 Northwestern University extended its spring break by one week, after which classes would be held remotely rather than on campus.
 The University of Illinois and Northern Illinois University took similar measures, adding that residence and dining halls would remain open.

 Many more Illinois schools, both public and private, announced closures in the following days, including the Archdiocese of Chicago.
 When Chicago Public Schools did not announce a closure, the Chicago Teachers Union demanded that the district close its schools immediately.
 On March 13 Governor Pritzker announced that all schools in the state would be closed between March 17 and 30, and later extended to at least April 8.
-On March 19 Mayor Lori E. Lightfoot announced that Chicago Public Schools will remain closed until Tuesday, April 21, 2020.
+On March 19 Mayor Lori E. Lightfoot announced that Chicago Public Schools would remain closed until Tuesday, April 21, 2020.
 On March 31, Governor Pritzker extended the statewide school closures until April 30.
-On April 17, Governor Prizker announced that all schools in the state will stay closed for the remainder of the school year.
+On April 17, Governor Prizker announced that all schools in the state would stay closed for the remainder of the school year.